jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

     description="We invite you to read our
       blog posts related to this solution."
     solution="redTeaming"
-    title="Do you want to learn more about Red teaming?"
+    title="Do you want to learn more about Red Teaming?"
   />
 </div>

-## Red teaming FAQs
+## Red Teaming FAQs

 <faq-container>